 - When you get to the end, undertake a free driving test online again on the whole guide.

 - Revisit those sections you are weak at and take the testing again.

-- Don’t try to learn the whole manual at a time – even if you go to DMV office the next day, your knowledge won’t be strong enough to be sure of success.
-It is better to allow a couple of weeks to get prepared for the examination and to get through the whole manual several times within this period.
-Practice DMV driver’s license test online as often as it's possible to uncover your weaknesses and to gain psychological resistance before the testing.
+- Don't try to learn the whole manual at a time – even if you go to the DMV office the next day, your knowledge won't be strong enough to be sure of success.
+It is better to allow a couple of weeks to prepare for the examination and to get through the whole manual several times within this period.
+Practice the DMV driver's license test online as often as it's possible to uncover your weaknesses and to gain psychological resistance before the testing.

-In order to prepare for passing car test, try to practice as often as it is possible.
+In order to prepare for passing the car test, try to practice as often as it is possible.
 Pay special attention to the following maneuvers:

 - Accurate parallel parking

-- Skilled 3 point turn
+- Skilled 3-point turn